se4ai/se4ai.github.io/docs/define.md

    wrong wrong wrong wrong wrong
   (e.g. see the list of [over 100 cognitive biases](cognitivebias)).

-Enter artifical intelligence.
-AI is the designing and building of intelligent agents that receive percepts from the environment and take actions that affect that environment[^1].
+Enter artificial intelligence.
+AI is the designing and building of intelligent agents that receive precepts from the environment and take actions that affect that environment[^1].
 More specifically, this is the process of:

-- collecting and analying the data that lets us understand:
+- collecting and analyzing the data that lets us understand:
      - what the users want (the objectives);
      - what are the current options;
      - what are the constraints around those options.
 - then making choices that:
      - reach as many objectives as we can;
      - as easily as possible;
-     - while satisfying most of the contraints.
+     - while satisfying most of the constraints.

-This means that SE in the age of AI can use some combiantion of data mining and optimization:
+This means that SE in the age of AI can use some combination of data mining and optimization:

 - _Optimizers_ are algorithms
 that take some model (or something) and then try to learn inputs that lead to better results.
-- Sometimes (often) there is no model in which case they can be built via _data mining_.
+Sometimes (often) there is no model in which case they can be built via _data mining_.
 - Whereas data miners usually explore a fixed set of data, optimizers can generate more data by re-running the model many times, using different inputs.
-- Data miners, on the other hand, reflect over data to return a summary of that data.
+Data miners, on the other hand, reflect over data to return a summary of that data.